Pivotal estimation via square-root Lasso in nonparametric regression: Asymptotics analysis under primitive conditions

 We propose setting the penalty level as

-and the penalty loadings according to the following iterative algorithm.
+where $\alpha$ controls the confidence level, and $c>1$ is a slack constant similar to \cite{BickelRitovTsybakov2009}, and the penalty loadings according to the following iterative algorithm.

-The parameter $1-\alpha$ is a confidence level which guarantees near-oracle performance with probability at least $1-\alpha$; we recommend $\alpha = 0.05/\log n$.
-The constant $c>1$ is the slack parameter used in \cite{BickelRitovTsybakov2009}; we recommend $c=1.01$.
-The parameter $u_n$ is intended to account for the approximation errors; we recommend $u_n=0.1/\log n$.
-The parameter $w$ is pivotal to the scaling parameter $\sigma$ and its goal is to simply bound the ratio of moments; we recommend $w = 2$ (which permits distributions with tails as heavy as $x^{-a}$ with $a > 5$).
-Finally, we recommend iterating the procedure to avoid unnecessary overpenalization since at each iteration more precise estimates of the penalty loadings tend to be achieved.
+\begin{remark}[(Parameters of the algorithm)]The parameter $1-\alpha$ is a confidence level which guarantees near-oracle performance with probability at least $1-\alpha$; we recommend $\alpha= 0.05/\log n$.
+The constant $c>1$ is the slack parameter used as in \cite{BickelRitovTsybakov2009}; we recommend $c=1.01$.
+In order to invoke moderate deviation theorem for self-normalized sums, we need to be able to bound with a high probability:

+The choice of $\hat\gamma_{j,0}= \max_{1\leq i\leq n}|x_{ij}|$ automatically achieves (\ref{Motivation}).
+Nonetheless, we recommend iterating the procedure to avoid unnecessary over-penalization, since at each iteration more precise estimates of the penalty loadings are achieved.
 These recommendations are valid either in finite or large samples under the conditions stated below.
-They are also supported by the finite-sample experiments reported in Section \ref{Sec:Empirical}.
+They are also supported by the numerical experiments (see Section~G of supplementary material \cite{BCWsupp}). \end{remark}

-\begin{remark} Algorithm 1 relies on the $\LASSO$ estimator $\hat \beta$.
-Another possibility is to use the post $\LASSO$ estimator $\widetilde \beta$.
-Asymptotically, the analysis would be conceptually very similar. \end{remark}